aqualogics/cbox3/resources/guide/PROJECT-CONFIG.md

 ### A3 - The `Merapi` project structure

-The Merapi project should now be structured as follows:
+The Merapi project should now be structured as follows in a cbox3 root folder:

 ```